andrehuang/NostalgicAdam-NosAdam/README.md

 Haiwen Huang, Chang Wang, Bin Dong (https://arxiv.org/abs/1805.07557) (Note: This is only the draft version, refined version will be available after the paper published)

 1. two main optimizers are adastab.py and OurAdam.py, with the former being NosAdam optimizer.
-(AdaStab is its original name) And they can be used just like any other optimizers in your own code, see examples in the iPython Notebooks
+(AdaStab is its original name) And they can be used just like any other optimizers in your own code, see examples in the iPython Notebooks.
+Also note that AMSGrad can also be implemented using OurAdam.py, by setting the argument AMSGrad=True.

 2. the iPython Notebooks are the training logs of the experiments in the paper (Section 5).